ornobalam/ornobalam.github.io/index.md

 keywords: Ornob, Alam, population genetics, domestication, rice
 ---

 I am a PhD  student studying the adaptive and demographic history of domesticated Asian rice in Michael Purugganan’s lab at New York University.
+My scientific interests beyond my own field of research include animal domestication, human population genetics and evolution, and evolutionary conflicts between hosts and pathogens.

+Advertisements

+REPORT THIS AD
+Share this:
+TwitterFacebook
+Like this:
+Blog at WordPress.com.